PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "It's not a discount.
 It's a loan."

-"It's the worst kind of discount of all.
+"It's the worst kind of discount.
 It's a 100% discount."

 "But I'd bring it back.
 Maybe with a few nicks, but definitely covered in glory."

 "Oh Glory is it?
-That would enhance the retail value?"
+Would that enhance the retail value?"

 "Yes, yes," he said eagerly, unaware of the trap he was falling into.